Dyed with Naturally-Occurring Materials

 Grown free of toxic chemicals or GMOs, organic fiber farming uses up to 60% less water than the usual way it is farmed.
 Through growing organically, the end product is of much higher quality.

 Too much plastic is bad, right?
 Every piece of plastic ever created is still here.
-What if there was a way to recycle the plastics that already exist into new clothes?
-That's what Kathy C Vang also brought to the table AND this fabric can be recycled again.
+What if there was a way to recycle the plastics or save entire bolts of discarded fabrics that already exist into new clothes?
+KCV uses recycled synthetics and deadstock fabrics that include multiple types of fibers.

-Fair Trade Certified, Natural Fibers, Recycled Synthetics.
+Fair Trade Certified, Natural Fibers, Recycled Synthetics, and Deadstock.
 See individual garments to see which are GOTS certified, biodegradable, organic, etc.

 Made from Organic Cotton.

 Natural dyes are safe and non-toxic, and mordants that are used for natural dyeing are common household materials.
 Examples of mordants are as follows: myrobalan, oils, minerals, iron vat, aluminum sulfate, tannic acid (from oak bark and leaves) and oxalic acid (from rhubarb leaves) etc. The natural dyes can create similar colors to those made synthetically, but the benefits to health and the environment allow them to be a far better choice as they have a carbon neutral footprint.

 Read info on each product to see which ones are dyed naturally.

 *Organic Cotton: Oeko-Tex Certified - Free of harmful chemicals and are completely safe for human use.

 Naturally-Occurring Materials such as nutshells and wood, or covered with organic fabric & other locally sourced options.

 Some garments that include zippers have organic cotton tapes and brass teeth or sourced locally.
 Though not all zippers are perfected yet, looking into more sustainable zippers that works with the weight of each style/fabric is the next step!